 In terms of the characteristic of gummies, many people will say that the treats are chewy in general.

 My Best Japanese Gummy Candy

-First introduced in 2014 by “UHA Mikakuto (UHA味覚糖)”, Kororo has now become a very popular fruit gummy candy because of its addictive texture and delicious taste.
+First introduced in 2014 by UHA Mikakuto (UHA味覚糖), Kororo has today gained tremendous popularity because of its addictive texture and taste.